 Food travel guides

 Whether in the UK or abroad, there are ‘gastro adventures’ to be had.
-Palate’s Travel section includes up-to-date travel guides on out-of-town excursions, mini-breaks and trips that any bon vivant would be mad to miss out on.
+Palate’s Travel section includes travel guides on out-of-town excursions, mini-breaks and trips that any bon vivant would be mad to miss out on.

 Insight from industry